jarmibe7/StateEstimation/README.md

 - metrics/ : Contains JSON files with trajectory evaluation results, when compared to ground truth trajectory.

-- plots / : Contains all figures used in report.
+- plots/ : Contains all figures used in report.